Deeply Tactical ASCII Dungeon-Crawler

 Melee build?

-A "pure" melee build is certainly viable in Monster Lily, but because of the energy system, you'll need to put upgrades into two weapons (instead of one).
 Note also that a Fist build is viable as well.
 Upgrading your fists will also increase your throw power.
 Perhaps if you can find an item that grants you more throw weapons...

 Stealth